gpoesia/socratic-tutor/README.md

 The solver is implemented in Racket.
 We're using [Algebraic Racket](https://docs.racket-lang.org/algebraic/ref.html), since Algebraic Data Types are especially useful for recursive structures like mathematical expressions.
-You can install it with:
+You can install all dependencies with:

 ```
-raco pkg install --auto algebraic
+raco pkg install --auto --pkgs algebraic brag date rebellion
 ```

 ## Prototype